MrCrimp/shit.js/README.md

 shit.js
 =======
-99 LOC module and mvvm framework with some DI support written for mobile js apps
+99 lines of code, module and mvvm framework with some DI support written for mobile js apps

 Demo files shows integration with knockout.js